Vyral/base-template/_posts/2019-05-29-whats-happening-in-the-tenafly-real-estate-market.md

 **Why is now still a great time to sell?** Well, even with the decrease in home sales, there are still a lot of buyers ready to buy, especially in a great area like Tenafly\!

 A great rule of thumb is to always focus on your list price.
-You want to price our home at a price that is compelling for buyers to make a bid.
+You want to price your home at a price that is compelling for buyers to make a bid.
 It is also always important to make sure you make time to have a pre-inspection, to clean out your house really well, and get it staged to attract the most number of buyers as possible.

 **Ultimately, the best way to understand and navigate our market is to partner with an experienced local agent like myself.**